 Cuba should be encouraged to move in a democratic direction.
 A Cuba that implements democratic reforms should be rewarded not only with the lifting of the US embargo but with other more far reaching initiatives including the creation of a free trade zone with the US and the initiation of negotiation for the return of the US base in Guantanamo to Cuban control.

-Moreover, Havana unwillingness to moderate repression at home is of a kind with its continued pursuit of toxic alliances abroad, including those with North Korea, Syria, Iran, and Russia.
+Moreover, Havana's unwillingness to moderate repression at home is akin to the countries it continues to pursue toxic alliances with abroad, including North Korea, Syria, Iran, Russia, and Venezuela.
 Cuban ships carry weapons to North Korea and Russian spy vessels once again dock in Havana’s Harbor.
+In Venezuela, Cuban military and security forces guard the dictatorship and facilitate the oppression of its people.
+Moreover, in 2017 American diplomats serving in Cuba were attacked and injured.